leethomason/alteraorbis/README.txt

 Getting Started
 ---------------

 Tap "Load Established" to bring in a pre-generated world, well populated.
 That’s the best way to get started.
 (Later, try "Generate" to create a world from scratch.)

 Tap "Continue" to start in the world or continue with the last saved game.

+The world is more dangerous at the edges, and safer in the center.
+You want to collect enough gold and crystals as you make your way toward a good spot near the center to build a domain.

 You start near a Domain Core.
 (Placeholder art.)
 Mantis will